HelloAIXIAOJI/JLang/docs/syntax_en.md

 ## 1. Program Structure

-A JLang program is a JSON object with the following top-level fields:
+A JiLang program is a JSON object with the following top-level fields:

 ```json
 {